Sex comedy: British sex comedy

-There apparently are two versions of the film: the 98-minute cut version was released in the UK, while the uncensored version (105 minutes) which shows nudity from Sally Geeson, was released in continental Europe.

 Percy was directed by Ralph Thomas and starred Hywel Bennett, Denholm Elliott, Elke Sommer, and Britt Ekland.
 The film is about a successful penis transplant.
-An innocent and shy young man (Bennett) whose penis is mutilated in an accident and has to be amputated wakes up after an operation to find out that it has been replaced by a womanizer's, which is very large.
-The rest of the movie is about its new owner following in his predecessor's footsteps and meeting all the women who are able to recognize it.
+An innocent and shy young man (Bennett) whose penis is mutilated in an accident and has to be amputated wakes up after an operation to find out that it has been replaced by a womaniser's, which is very large.
+The rest of the film is about its new owner following in his predecessor's footsteps and meeting all the women who are able to recognise it.
 There was a sequel, Percy's Progress, released in 1974.

-To move with the times, the Carry On series added nudity to its saucy seaside postcard innuendo.
-Series producer Peter Rogers saw the George Segal movie Loving (1970) and added his two favourite words to the title, making Carry On Loving (1970) the twentieth in the series.
-Starring "countess of cleavage" Imogen Hassall, the story of a dating agency service is still very innocent stuff.
+Seeking to adapt to the sexual revolution of the 1960s, the Carry On series added nudity to its saucy seaside postcard innuendo.
+Series producer Peter Rogers saw the George Segal movie Loving (1970) and made Carry On Loving (1970), the twentieth in the series.
+Starring Imogen Hassall, it tells the story of a dating agency service but is still very innocent.
 It was followed by Carry On Girls (1973), based around a Miss World-style beauty contest.
-Next in the series was Carry On Dick (1974), with more risqué humour and Sid James and Barbara Windsor's on- and off-screen lovemaking.
+Next in the series was Carry On Dick (1974), with more risqué humour based around Sid James and Barbara Windsor's on- and off-screen relationship.

-It has often been noted that historically, a defining characteristic of most British sex comedies – particularly in the period after the censorship rules were relaxed slightly at the turn of the 1970s – is that they were "neither sexy nor funny".
+It has often been noted that historically, a defining characteristic of most British sex comedies—particularly in the period after the censorship rules were relaxed slightly at the turn of the 1970s—is that they were "neither sexy nor funny".